korben546/RegSite/README.md

 you can edit any reg and edit anything except for the database id (unsure on if user_id edits work) you can create new registrations and assign them

-on admin site you can search equal to or contains per attribute and also a global search
+on admin site you can search equal to or contains per attribute and also a global search and filter based on if the reg is not accepted

 Glossary